 In April, I considered pitching a sitcom about "what if" Trump became president.
 None of my plot ideas were as crazy as what's happing now.— Mat Johnson (@mat_johnson) February 3, 2017

-Just to clear things up, if we're talking Donald Trump, the Resistance, and black writers, then we're ultimately having a conversation about Mat Johnson.
+Just to clear things up, when it comes to discussing Donald Trump, the Resistance, and black writers, then it's worth thinking about about Mat Johnson.
 Yes, he's written novels and graphic novels.
 But for a view of his most up-to-date political activism, you gotta check him on Twitter.

 Roughly 4 to 5 times per day for the last several months, Johnson has been publishing searing and humorous critiques of the president.
 "Tomorrow," Johnson tweeted on January 19, the day before Trump's inauguration, "the guy under investigation for colluding with the Russians to rig an election he lost by 3 million popular votes becomes President."
 On January 20, not long after Trump was sworn in, Johnson tweeted a question: "Is he impeached yet?"